Painting Animals in the Landscape

 Cattle, on the other hand, are much harder to render.
 They lack the horse's graceful curves, the simple block shape of sheep, and they require careful painting to make them recognizable.

-Bringing them further forward in the picture plane made the cows easier for a viewer to identify.
+Bringing them further forward in the picture plane made the cows easier for a viewer to identify—I think this is a good idea whenever you paint cattle.
 However, that meant I couldn't use a single color and value to represent the parts in shadow—I had to paint them with four or five different grays plus the highlights.

 Summing Up